 The maritime domain is a complex ecosystem of multiple stakeholders and a mix of new and existing digital infrastructures.
 Secure, reliable, and efficient architectures are required to fulfil the requirements of a harmonized network of technical services.
 The Maritime Architecture Framework (MAF) is a framework for the design of maritime architectures.
 It can be used to describe the context of e-Navigation digital architectures and implement them.

+IALA Guideline G1113 Design and implementation principle for harmonized system architectures of shore-based infrastructure describes the overarching foundation for e-Navigation Architecture.
+Most MS depend on the exchange of data and for that purpose it is essential that a common understanding of the data is described in a standardized data model and stored in an appropriate repository (for example the IHO or IALA Registries).

+As stated in Recommendation R0140 (eNAV-140) The Architecture for Shore-based Infrastructure ‘fit for e-Navigation' and in G1113, the development of e-Navigation related services should be based on user (information) needs.
+This means that the objective of the MS, the user need, the information need, user requirements, etc. are described in a way that can later be translated into Technical Service Specifications and one or more technical designs, by engineers.

 In recent years, platform solutions for connecting decentralized services and databases have been established in a large part of the transportation and other sectors.
 IALA recognizes platforms as an essential building block to implement the e-Navigation strategy, as they can facilitate harmonization, interoperability, and collaboration between different service providers and support Service Oriented Architectures (SOA).
 SOAs enable services to interact with other services and, furthermore, make it possible to build services based on existing services.
 Additionally, IP-based communication and web services open possibilities for efficient and more fine-grained communication.
 However, as this introduces a relatively new way of interacting with Maritime Services in a digital context, there are new requirements and risks that service architects and developers should be aware of.
-IALA is currently developing a Guideline to address these issues (G1161: Guideline on Platforms to support the provision of Maritime Services in the context of e-Navigation).
+IALA Guideline G1161 on Platforms to support the provision of Maritime Services in the context of e-Navigation offers information for evaluating harmonized and suitable platforms for these issues.

+IALA Guideline G1114 A Technical Specification for the Common Shore-based System Architecture（CSSA）is a best practice representation of a system layout which was designed, as a system engineering response to the prompt for a common technical shore-based system harmonized for e-Navigation (incl. its Human-Machine-Interfaces) as implied by IMO’s overarching architecture for e-Navigation and in accordance with the principles set out in the corresponding IALA Recommendation R0140.

 As for the content of NAVGUIDE, certain sections remain pertinent and can be integrated into e-Navigation architecture discussions.
 These sections touch on crucial aspects such as technical infrastructure, data exchange, and communication protocols, all of which are vital for the successful implementation and operation of e-Navigation systems.